Investment markets and key developments

 The UK election as expected saw Labour returned to power with a huge majority, but its in a far more centrist iteration than on offer five years ago under Jeremy Corbyn so big policy changes are unlikely with little major market implications.
 Labour has promised a growth first strategy – which implies measures and reforms to boost growth rather than an old fashioned left wing big tax and spend program.
 So far they have only committed to very minor increases in taxes and only slightly higher public spending is expected.
 So, no Truss style budget shock is likely and not much if any impact on global markets.

 Globally, progress towards lower interest rates continued over the last week.
-Softish US economic data, cautious but dovish leaning minutes from the Fed’s last meeting and comments by Fed Chair Power that recent inflation data “suggest we are getting back on a disinflationary path” reinforced expectations for the Fed to start cutting in September.
-ECB President Lagarde sounded cautious at the ECB’s conference in Sintra and inflation was mixed in June with a fall in headline inflation but core inflation unchanged at 2.9%, but the ECB still looks on track to cut rates again at its September meeting.
+Softish US economic data including rising unemployment, cautious but dovish leaning minutes from the Fed’s last meeting and comments by Fed Chair Power that recent inflation data “suggest we are getting back on a disinflationary path” reinforced expectations for the Fed to start cutting in September.
+ECB President Lagarde sounded cautious at the ECB’s conference in Sintra, and inflation was mixed in June with a fall in headline inflation but core inflation unchanged at 2.9%, but the ECB still looks on track to cut rates again at its September meeting.
+Canada and the UK are also expected to cut rates in September.

 Source: Bloomberg, AMP